-I receive a lot of e-mails via this site in which people ask for help launching a Patreon, but there are two very different types of people who are writing in.
+I receive a lot of e-mails in which people ask for help launching a Patreon, but there are three different types of people who are writing in.
 The question of whether or not you can start a Patreon comes down to how many dedicated followers you have for the thing you wish to launch a Pateron for.

-The first kind of creator who contacts me is the person who is primed to launch a successful Patreon: Those who already have an established online presence.
+The first kind of creator who contacts me is the person who is primed to launch a successful Patreon: Those who already have a significant and established following.
 These creators have fans who already enjoy their content, and they're looking to monetize their existing audience in a new and exciting way.

-The third kind of creator who contacts me is one who doesn't yet have a following, or who are looking to launch a Patreon in order to launch a product that doesn't exist yet.
+The third kind of creator who contacts me is one who doesn't yet have a following, or who are looking to launch a Patreon in order to support a product that doesn't exist yet.

-If you're in the latter group, Patreon is not what you're looking for at the outset of your project.
+If you're in this group, Patreon is not what you're looking for at the outset of your project.
 Patreon is for people who already have an established audience, and you believe that audience will want to financially support you based on your body of work so far.

-When people write in to me, I look to see if they already have an established following.
-If I see that you have a significant number of followers on social media, YouTube, etc, receive good engagement on the posts that they make, and I can see good viewership numbers on their content, that tells me they may be a good fit for a Patreon.
+When creators write in to me, I look to see if they already have an established following.
+If I see that you have a significant number of followers on social media, YouTube, etc, receive good engagement on the posts that you make, and I can see good viewership numbers on your content, that tells me you may be a good fit for a Patreon.
 (By the way, if you have other metrics that show you have a loyal audience, I'd love for you show me!)

 Those without followers will have a near-impossible time getting people to pledge to their Patreon, because people don't know you.
 Why should they support you when you haven't proven yourself as a creator?